Tignus/AstroSaveConverter/README.md

 - Ricky Davis and his [AstroLauncher](https://github.com/ricky-davis/AstroLauncher) which we used to start building our own AstroSaveConverter
 - Gina and Cyber for their contribution to the "[Importing and Converting files between Microsoft & Microsoft OR Microsoft & Steam](https://forum.systemera.net/topic/53054-importing-and-converting-files-between-microsoft-microsoft-or-microsoft-steam/)" thread
-- The Twitch chat and in particular WinXaito, AbsoluteVirtue, Zic0h, SyndGame, SamirJap for their help and support during the long hours of (improductive) coding ♥
+- The Twitch chat and in particular WinXaito, AbsoluteVirtue, Zic0h, SyndGame, SamirJap, rockeurbrun for their help and support during the long hours of (improductive) coding ♥